nwoeanhinnogaehr/synthizer/README.md

 - MIDI (maybe) or at least some interface for a DAW

 ## Example code
-See hello.synt or square.synt.
+See the examples directory.
 Syntax is subject to change at any moment and will not be documented fully until it has stabilized.